igordcard/magic-scripts/README.md

 ---
 Notify your shell when messages are received in IRC (irssi), works fine over SSH using Cygwin on Windows, as an example.

+irssi/email_msgs.pl
+---
+Email you when IRC messages are received (or even sent) in irssi, including mentions.
+Very configurable with multiple options.

 gbt.sh
 ---
 gerrit backup tool.